ForeCyberSec/eCPPT-Notes/Command-list.md

 # add/view routes and network connections

-route print  (Windows)
+# route print  (Windows)

-route -v   (Linux)
+# route -v   (Linux)

-ip route add <targetIP> via <gateway>
+# ip route add <targetIP> via <gateway>

-arp   (show the ARP cache)
+# arp   (show the ARP cache)

-netstat
+# netstat

-//this tells metasploit to route all traffic intended for network (1.1.1.0/24) through session 2 (our meterpreter session) just run this command from msfconsole route add 1.1.1.0/24 255.255.255.0 2
+- this tells metasploit to route all traffic intended for network (1.1.1.0/24) through session 2 (our meterpreter session) just run this command from msfconsole
+# route add 1.1.1.0/24 255.255.255.0 2

-// or we can run a script directly from a meterpreter session that does the sam thing as the command above this one run autoroute -s 1.1.1.0/24
+- or we can run a script directly from a meterpreter session that does the sam thing as the command above this one
+# run autoroute -s 1.1.1.0/24

-//this scan runs from an exploited machine to avoid IDS and firewalls, to discover other hosts of an internal network.
-Run in meterpreter run arp_scanner -r 10.10.10.0/24
+- this scan runs from an exploited machine to avoid IDS and firewalls, to discover other hosts of an internal network.
+Run in meterpreter
+# run arp_scanner -r 10.10.10.0/24

 ---------------------------------

 # Netcat commands

-//setup listener
+- setup listener
-nc -lvnp <port>
+# nc -lvnp <port>

-//file transfer recieving end
+- file transfer recieving end
-nc -l -p 1234 > output.file
+# nc -l -p 1234 > output.file

-//sending end
+- sending end
-nc -w 3 [target] 1234 < output.file
+# nc -w 3 [target] 1234 < output.file